¡Hola nuestros amigos!

 Nanjing was an incredible place, and definitely one of the highlights of our cross-cultural for me.
 If ever you are in China, Nanjing should be on your “must-visit” list!

-Written by Alex Bender
+- Alex Bender

 We have been in the city of Anqing for only 11 days and it already feels like home to me.
 Anqing is a “small” city of 700,000 people and even though I come from a town in Ohio with only 1,670 people, I still feel comfortable here.
 The fact that my host sister’s middle school alone has over 3,000 students is a little daunting, but the amount of people does not lessen their generosity and hospitality.
 This is our second home stay and I think I can speak for all of us when I say that we are more comfortable this time around simply because we have dealt with this before.